HummingBytes benchmark · Tested March 2026

 Neither model is perfect; generally close but can miss exact specs

-UI and text-heavy layout accuracy
+UI mockup layout accuracy

 Seedream 4.5

-Cleaner structure and stronger text/layout adherence
+Cleaner interface structure and hierarchy

 Seedream 5.0 Lite